api-platform/docs/distribution/index.md

 ## Adding GraphQL Support

 Isn't API Platform a REST **and** GraphQL framework?
 That's true!
-GraphQL support isn't enabled by default, to add it we just need an extra library, run the following command to install GraphQL PHP:
+GraphQL support isn't enabled by default, to add it we need to install the [graphql-php](https://webonyx.github.io/graphql-php/) library.
+Run the following command:

     $ docker-compose exec php composer req webonyx/graphql-php